-In May, UWBB created its first Health Council, comprised of people from every medical sector of our community.
-This council is dedicated to creating solutions for the top three issues identified by our community through our strategic planning process.
+The United Way believes good health is necessary for the Big Bend to thrive.
+For this reason, we are committed to building a culture where getting healthy, staying healthy, and making sure our kids stay healthy are top priorities.
+In May 2015, UWBB created its first Health Council.
+Comprised of health professionals from every medical sector of our community, the council is dedicated to creating solutions for the top three issues identified by our community through our strategic planning process:

 Did you know that many chronic diseases are preventable?
 According to the CDC, chronic diseases account for 75% of total healthcare costs.
 They are also the most preventable type of disease.
 Through partnerships with local, state, and other nonprofit entities, we are able to implement programs and initiatives geared towards improving the health of Big Bend residents.